Servant-Cities/rest-api-playground-template/README.md

 We have a minimal API to update the database trough http requests.
 Check [/api/direct](https://github.com/Servant-Cities/rest-api-playground-template/blob/main/src/routes/api/direct/%5B...path%5D/%2Bserver.ts) to see what you can do and feel free to add more endpoints to fit your needs.

-If you activated authentication, you will also need to send the Authorization header to use it.
+If authentication is activated, you will also need to send the Authorization header to use it.

 ## Preview SDK